How a hysterectomy is performed

 If you need to have a hysterectomy, it's important to be as fit and healthy as possible.

-As soon as you know that you are going to have a hysterectomy, take the following steps:
+As soon as you know you're going to have a hysterectomy, take the following steps:

 You may need to have a pre-assessment appointment a few days before your operation.
-This may involve having some blood tests and a general health check to ensure that you are fit for surgery.
-It is also a good opportunity to discuss any concerns that you have and to ask questions.
+This may involve having some blood tests and a general health check to ensure you're fit for surgery.
+It's also a good opportunity to discuss any concerns and to ask questions.

 Read more about preparing for surgery.